khemritolya/dti-majordomo/README.md

 ### How to use:

-You can access the frontend [here](https://khemritolya.github.io/dti-majordomo/).
+You can access the majordomo website [here](https://khemritolya.github.io/dti-majordomo/)!

 <img src="Screenshots/onboarding_design.png" width=400)>